ddubny/ddubny.github.io/_pages/about.md

 <img src="https://github.com/ddubny/ddubny.github.io/blob/main/images/aboutme/knowlege.JPG?raw=true" style="height: auto; width: 100%;" >

-◾ Library and Information Science
+◾ **Library and Information Science**
-<span style='background-color:#ffafe681'> Digital Curation </span> &nbsp; <span style='background-color:#fffb8267'> Computational Social Science </span> &nbsp;
 As a first discipline, this is how I got into information technology.
-In particular, I am interested in Digital Curation and Computational Social Science.
+In particular, I am interested in <span style='background-color:#ffafe681'> Digital Curation </span> and <span style='background-color:#fffb8267'> Computational Social Science </span>.

+◾ **Pychologyt**
-◾ It started as a way to help a student government partner who was depressed.
+It started as a way to help a student government partner who was depressed.
 I currently use it to analyze behavioral and Physiological data.

 ◾ It will help me design the research.
 Plus, I can use Big-data analytics and Machine Learning method.
 ◾ It is a specialized career within informatics.
 It's about gathering the data what I need, storytelling it, and putting it into meaningful visualizations.